The Poseidon Adventure (1972 film): Box office

-The film expanded to 205 engagements by Christmas Day with a gross to that date of $2,604,168 in the United States which made it the number one film at the US box office.
+In addition to the National Theatre in New York City, it also opened at the Beekman Theatre in New York City.
+In its first five days in New York City, it grossed $70,168.
+It also opened in 10 theatres in Los Angeles and 11 theatres in Miami on the Friday and had grossed $272,164 by the end of the weekend.
+The film expanded to 205 engagements by Christmas Day with a gross to that date of $2,604,168 in the United States and Canada which made it the number one film at the US box office.
 It remained at number one through the New Year period but was displaced by The Getaway for one week before returning to number one for 8 consecutive weeks.
 It spent another two weeks at number one for a total of 12 weeks atop the box office.
 The film went on to earn theatrical rentals of $40 million in the United States and Canada in 1973 being the highest-grossing film of the year.
 The film was reissued in June 1974 and was number one at the US box office in its first week.
-The film earned rentals of $75 million worldwide, from a worldwide gross of over $125 million.
+It earned rentals of $75 million worldwide, for a worldwide gross of over $125 million.